Communication Tools for FMIGs

-Communicating with your classmates and faculty about your FMIG is key to having a successful FMIG.
+Communicating with your classmates and faculty is key to having a successful FMIG.
 One FMIG saw their membership grow just by advertising events two weeks in advance and having their events at the same place and at the same time every month.
 Another FMIG sent text messages to members to remind them about upcoming meetings and events.

-- Check to see if your school’s e-mail system allows class-wide or school-wide e-mails - This is a great way to advertise your programming and meetings.
+- Check to see if your school’s e-mail system allows class-wide or school-wide e-mails.
+This is a great way to advertise your programming and meetings.

-- Set up a website or a blog to communicate with members and potential members – many platforms are free.
+- Set up a website or a blog to communicate with members and potential members.
+Many platforms are free.

-- Advertise your meetings and events in student newsletters – some schools have weekly e-mail newsletters that are sent to all students.
+- Advertise your meetings and events in student newsletters.
+Some schools have weekly e-mail newsletters that are sent to all students.

 Regional Coordinators and National Coordinator

 Your regional coordinator is a great resource for information about the AAFP and FMIG Network.
 Don’t hesitate to contact any Regional Coordinator about programming ideas, FMIG events or other questions you may have about your FMIG.
-Contact information is available here.